 When to Take It More Seriously

-If you recognise yourself clearly in multiple sections of this article — not in occasional moments but as the consistent pattern of your experience — it is worth seeking a formal assessment.
+If you recognise yourself clearly in multiple sections of this checklist — not in occasional moments but as the consistent pattern of your experience — it is worth seeking a formal assessment.
 In England, the NHS Right to Choose pathway allows you to select your own assessment provider.
 Psychiatry UK, ADHD 360, and ADHD UK all offer Right to Choose assessments.
 Standard NHS referral routes are also available, though waiting times currently exceed 36 months in most regions.
+In the meantime, you can self-refer for CBT and other evidence-based therapies via your local NHS Talking Therapies service at nhs.uk.

 This article is a starting point, not a diagnosis.